This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 Probability does not describe reality.
 It describes our knowledge of reality.

-Outside of the (fascinating, bizarre) world of quantum mechanics, we use probability is not because it reflects how the world actually works: we use it when we lack complete information as to how the world works.
+Outside of the (fascinating, bizarre) world of quantum mechanics, we use probability is not because it reflects how the world actually works.
+We use it when we lack complete information as to how the world works.

 In fact, I might put it this way: